 DigitalGenius has been committed to the privacy of end users since its early days.
 We have designed our AI technology platform to focus on what end users ask rather who end users are, allowing our customers to continually learn from their customers without sacrificing end user identity or personal data.
 By creating a solution that learns without requiring personal data we’re helping major brands address support inquiries faster and more accurately while providing them with the ability to reduce risk from sharing sensitive data with external partners.

-We also recognise that some of our customers are sensitive about sending data outside of the European Economic Area (EEA) and therefore have located servers within the EEA to provide that additional peace of mind.
+We also recognize that some of our customers are sensitive about sending data outside of the European Economic Area (EEA) and therefore have located servers within the EEA to provide that additional peace of mind.

 - DigitalGenius and Personal Data in the age of GDPR